 Expert Insight: NSAIDs are clinically proven to reduce swelling and improve mobility.
 However, prolonged use may lead to gastrointestinal issues, so consult a healthcare professional for guidance.

-2. Acetaminophen (Tylenol) – Best for Mild Knee Pain
+2. Acetaminophen (Tylenol): A Solid Choice for Mild Pain

 Unlike NSAIDs, acetaminophen does not reduce inflammation but effectively alleviates mild to moderate knee pain.